rdinter/NOAA-migration/0-Data/README.md

 5. Home Prices?
 Zillow or Trulia are possible but not complete for US.
 6. BEA - GDP - this utilizes an API and is a work in progress.
 7. Housing Permits, locally stored.
-8. Gov't / Tax Rates ? http://www.census.gov/govs/ ? extend the Census of Governments for 2007 and 2012.
+8. Govt / Tax Rates ? http://www.census.gov/govs/ ? extend the Census of Governments for 2007 and 2012.
 9. Regional Price Index, unsure of existence.
 10. [Commuting Zone Data](http://www.ers.usda.gov/data-products/commuting-zones-and-labor-market-areas.aspx)
     * Also the [PIZA Measures](http://www.ers.usda.gov/data-products/population-interaction-zones-for-agriculture-(piza).aspx) - population interaction zones for agriculture.